 Interference optically anti-reflective glass

-The anti-reflective picture glass - often referred to as glass for museums - reduces the reflections in a different way: The technical term "interference-optically anti-reflective" refers to an optical coating that is achieved by a dipping process: similar to a spectacle lens, the glass surface remains smooth and reflections are reduced by the coating to less than 1%.
+The anti-reflective picture glass - often referred to as glass for museums - reduces the reflections in a different way: The technical term "interference-optically anti-reflective" refers to an optical coating that is achieved by a sputter process: similar to a spectacle lens, the glass surface remains smooth and reflections are reduced by the coating to less than 1%.
 The glass is completely transparent and the image remains true to the original without any interference.
 Anti-reflective glass is also suitable for DISTANCE magnetic frames.
 It is the optimal solution for unadulterated enjoyment of art and meets the highest demands of museums all over the world.

-The video exemplarily shows the difference in reflection reduction between glossy normal glass, matt white glass on one side and Schott museum glass.
+The video exemplarily shows the difference in reflection reduction between glossy normal glass, matt white glass on one side and museum glass.

 The properties of glass and their effect on the picture are manifold.
 At this point, we provide a detailed overview of the various aspects that can and should be considered when selecting the "right" glass, which is also suitable for laymen.